The Revolution of Manual Testing in the AI Era

 Playwright MCP

-Allows AI to consult documentation when encountering issues.
+For AI to self-reference documentation when encountering issues.

 Optimization